whuwuteng/PSMNet-FusionX3/README.md

 We will also publish the dataset for public use, because the original dataset is too large, at present, we will only publish the used training and testing dataset in the paper.

+All the dataset are host by [Zenodo](https://zenodo.org/), the download site is here.

 ## Method

 In the paper, we propose a method based on PSMNet[^1],  based on  the stereo work, like the work[^2] in computer vision, we use the TIN expansion for remote sensing data.
 The newwork is shown :